-Educational Visits (Off - site one day)
+Educational Visits (Off-site [HM36] one day)

-Staff will administer prescription medicines to pupils when required during educational visits.
-Parents should ensure they complete a consent form (Template C) and supply a sufficient amount of medication in its pharmacist's container.
-Non-prescription medicines as detailed in this policy can be administered by staff, pupils must not carry non-prescription medication for self-administration.
+Staff will administer prescription medicines to pupils when required during educational visits. | [HM37]Parents/guardians should ensure they complete a consent form (Template C) and supply a sufficient amount of medication in its pharmacist's container Non-prescription medicines as detailed in this policy can be administered by staff, pupils must not carry non-prescription medication for self-administration.